can87683/LM-MT5-AI-Trading-Control-Center/README.md

 All Rights Reserved

-Contact me for features or bugs mail can87683 at you know gmail dot com
+Contact me for features or bugs
+Email can87683 at you know gmail dot com

 https://github.com/can87683